Skip to content

 LaDonna Manternach, BVM – President

-Katherine “Kathy” Kandefer, BVM – Second Vice President
+Katherine “Kathy” Kandefer, BVM – First Vice President

 The Sisters of Charity, BVM are members of the Leadership Conference of Women Religious (LCWR), Silver Spring, Md.
 LCWR is an association of the leaders of Catholic women religious in the United States, representing approximately 49,000 sisters.
 LCWR assists its members to collaboratively carry out their service of leadership to further the mission of the Gospel in today’s world.
 It works with the Catholic Church to influence systemic change, studies issues within the church and society, and utilizes its corporate voice in solidarity with people who experience any form of violence or oppression.